user18130814200115-2/userslariza/README.md

 because it is an extrenal program with can make this as complex as you like.
 You can even give the bookmarks names and output the coresponding url into lariza.

-`larizaexpernalhander` works a bit different, it recieves the current url as $1, so you might use
+`larizaexternalhander` works a bit different, it recieves the current url as $1, so you might use
 ```
    #!/bin/sh